evaggelos99/event-management-system/README.md

 TODO:
 - [ ] QR code for ticket and add validation for it.
 - [x] Postgres
-  - [ ] Roles within the Database
 - [x] Microservices
-  - [ ] Some type of service discovery
   - [x] Kafka used as a transport layer
 - [ ] Redis for caching front page stuff.
 - [ ] UI Simple JS or Angular